Judicial Scrivener Guide For Property Registration in Japan

 3. Property management under guardianship

-The service is particularly to protect individuals who make it difficult to live on their own, such as those with dementia or a physical disability.
+Another service they provide is one of guardianship to protect individuals who are unable to live on their own, such as those with dementia or a physical disability.

 Judicial scriveners will prepare the necessary documents for real estate-related legal matters such as civil trials, conciliation, waivers of inheritance, divorces, summary courts, and other civil affairs.